What is Workflow Automation?

 - 42% cite delays in project deployment

-- 10% look at improvements in employee or staff satisfaction
+- 33% look at improvements in employee or customer satisfaction

 Managers spend 8 hours a week on manual tasks.

-Managers in the education industry say on average, they spend at least eight hours a week—one full work day’s worth of time—on manual data tasks, while 25% devote 20 or more weekly hours to these tasks.
+Managers say, on average, that they spend at least eight hours a week—one full work day’s worth of time—on manual data tasks, while 25% devote 20 or more weekly hours to these tasks.
 (That’s an average of four hours per workday!)

-Those tasks are draining managers and administrators of valuable time that could otherwise be spent focusing on driving more strategic, high-value initiatives.
-The time and cost impacts of this administrative work are significant.
+Those tasks are draining managers of valuable time that could otherwise be spent focusing on driving more strategic, high-value initiatives.
+The time and cost impacts of administrative work are significant.

 Even with the evolution of cloud-based tools, we have not seen a dramatic increase in productivity and efficiency.
-In fact, many managers report that these new tools have the propensity to increase the number of information silos across departments and create more unnecessary manual tasks.
+In fact, many managers report that these new tools have the propensity to increase the number of information silos in a business and create more unnecessary manual tasks.

 Poor communication tops managers’ workflow challenges.

-Managers say the top workflow challenge they face is poor communication (56%) followed by repetitive errors (43%) and delays in project deployment (42%).
-This lack of communication can lead to greater risk for repetitive errors, a loss of stakeholder trust, and less positive growth.
+Managers say the top workflow challenge they face is poor communication (54%) followed by repetitive errors (44%) and delays in project deployment (42%).
+This overall lack of communication can increase the risk for mistakes and ultimately lead to a loss of stakeholder trust and less positive growth.

 Automating workflows allows managers to focus on high-value initiatives.